 To deploy the models, we tune their hyperparameters on a validation set using the coarse-to-fine grid search from \cite{10223264}.
 Then, the performance is reported on a dedicated test set.
 For TV, we only tune the regularization strength $\lambda$ in \eqref{eq:main_obj}.
 For the other methods, we tune $\lambda$ and the noise level $\sigma$.

-\subsubsection{Deblurring}
+\subsection{Deblurring}

-We evaluate the frameworks on a deblurring task, where $\mathbf H$ is a convolution operator.
-We took from \cite{5206815} three kernels of size (25 $\times$ 25) shown on the top of Table~\ref{tab:deblurring}.
-One kernel is isotropic Gaussian and the other two are anisotropic kernels that correspond to a motion blur.
-We evaluate the noise levels $\sigma_{\mathbf w} \in \{0.01, 0.03\}$.
-Each method is initialized with the observed blurred and noisy measurements, the hyperparameters are tuned on the Set12 dataset, and the performances are reported on the BSD68 dataset.
+We apply the frameworks to a deblurring task, where $\mathbf H$ is a convolution operator.
+We take three kernels of size (25 $\times$ 25) from \cite{5206815}, as shown on the top of Table~\ref{tab:deblurring}.
+The first kernel is isotropic Gaussian while the other two are anisotropic and model a motion blur.
+We consider the noise levels $\sigma_{\mathbf w} \in \{0.01, 0.03\}$.
+Each method is initialized with the observed blurred and noisy measurements.
+The hyperparameters are tuned on the Set12 \cite{zhang2017beyond} dataset and the performance is reported in Table~\ref{tab:deblurring} on the BSD68 dataset.

-We report the performances in Table~\ref{tab:deblurring}.
-The MFoE outperforms the WCRR in every instance and manages to match the performances of Prox-DRUNet for the isotropic blur.
+The MFoE outperforms the WCRR in every instance and manages to match the performance of Prox-DRUNet for the isotropic blur.
 Examples of deblurring are provided in Figure~\ref{fig:deblurring}.
 There, we can see in the zoomed part that Prox-DRUNet makes a somewhat bolder prediction than the other models.
-This results in a higher SSIM but a slightly lower PSNR than MFoE, despite its blurrier prediction.
+This results in a higher SSIM but a lower PSNR than MFoE, despite the blurrier prediction of MFoE.

-\subsubsection{Compressed-Sensing MRI}
+\subsection{Compressed-Sensing MRI}

-We use fully sampled knee images of size $\left(320 \times 320\right)$ from the fastMRI dataset \cite{fastMRI2018} as ground truth, including scans with (PDFS) and without (PD) fat suppression.
-The corresponding measurements are obtained by a subsampling of the 2D Fourier transform ($k$-space) using a Cartesian sampling mask defined by two parameters: the acceleration factor $M_{\text{acc}}$ and the center fraction $M_{\text{cf}}$.
+We use fully sampled real-valued knee images of size $\left(320 \times 320\right)$ from a fastMRI dataset \cite{fastMRI2018} as ground truth, including scans with (PDFS) and without (PD) fat suppression.
+The corresponding measurements are obtained by a subsampling of the 2D Fourier transform ($k$-space).
+The Cartesian sampling mask is defined by two parameters: the acceleration factor $M_{\text{acc}}$; and the center fraction $M_{\text{cf}}$.
 Specifically, the central $\lfloor 320M_{\text{cf}} \rfloor$ columns of $k$-space (those corresponding to low frequencies) are fully retained, while the remaining columns are uniformly subsampled, which results in a total of $\lfloor 320 / M_{\text{acc}} \rfloor$ selected columns.
-Gaussian noise with standard deviation $\sigma_{\mathbf w} = 0.01$ is added to the real and the imaginary part of the measurements.
+Gaussian noise with standard deviation $\sigma_{\mathbf w} = 0.01$ is added to the real and the imaginary parts of the measurements.
 Each method is initialized with the zero-filled image, the hyperparameters are tuned on a validation set of 10 images, and the performance is reported on a testing set of 50 images, all normalized to the range $[0, 1]$.